Sirkamal/Somalia-Electricity-Assessment/README.md

 ## What this is for

-This project is part of my Chapter 2 portfolio – applying data auditing and reliability thinking to real policy questions.
-I turned messy institutional data into clean numbers, clear visuals, and an honest summary of where Somalia stands.
+This project applies data analysis and visualization to Somalia's electricity sector assessment, produced as part of my work at the National Economic Council

 ## About me